rrnyquist/ebenezer/_Scripture/ESV/35_Habakkuk.md

 Is he then to keep on emptying his net and mercilessly killing nations forever? ^0117

 I will take my stand at my watchpost and station myself on the tower, and look out to see what he will say to me, and what I will answer concerning my complaint. ^0201

-And the Lord answered me: Write the vision; make it plain on tablets, so he may run who reads it. ^0202
+And the LORD answered me: Write the vision; make it plain on tablets, so he may run who reads it. ^0202

-For still the vision awaits its appointed time; it hastens to the end —it will not lie.
+For still the vision awaits its appointed time; it hastens to the end--it will not lie.
 If it seems slow, wait for it; it will surely come; it will not delay. ^0203

 Behold, his soul is puffed up; it is not upright within him, but the righteous shall live by his faith. ^0204

 Moreover, wine is a traitor, an arrogant man who is never at rest.
 His greed is as wide as Sheol; like death he has never enough.
 He gathers for himself all nations and collects as his own all peoples. ^0205

-Shall not all these take up their taunt against him, with scoffing and riddles for him, and say, Woe to him who heaps up what is not his own— for how long?— and loads himself with pledges! ^0206
+Shall not all these take up their taunt against him, with scoffing and riddles for him, and say, Woe to him who heaps up what is not his own--for how long?--and loads himself with pledges! ^0206

 Will not your debtors suddenly arise, and those awake who will make you tremble?
 Then you will be spoil for them. ^0207